 If you need to dig up a road, pavement, or grass verge to install or replace service apparatus (gas pipes, electricity cables, sewers), you must have a licence.

-This licence is commonly referred to as a 'Road Opening licence or 'Section 50 licence' as the licences are issued under Section 50 of the New Roads and Street Works Act 1991 (NRSWA).
+This licence is commonly referred to as a 'Road Opening licence or 'Section 50 licence'.
+The licences are issued under Section 50 of the New Roads and Street Works Act 1991 (NRSWA).

-Anyone granted a licence becomes an undertaker for the purposes of the Act, and must comply with all the duties, responsibilities, legislation and codes of practice set out in the guidance below.
+Anyone granted a licence becomes an undertaker for the purposes of the Act.
+They must comply with all the duties, legislation and codes of practice set out in the guidance below.

 If the road has to be closed, you'll need to make a separate application to do this.
-You can find more information about this on our 'road closures' page.
+You can find more details about this on our road closures page.

 Apply for a licence

-Fill in and return the appropriate application forms above.
+Fill in and return the correct form above.